VPSBG Now Accepting Bitcoin Lightning Network Payments!

 What is the Lightning Network?

-We hope you are as excited about the Lightning Network as we are!
-If you’d like to help us develop our node, consider connecting to us on the Lightning Network:
+We hope that you are as excited about the Lightning Network as we are!
+If you’d like to help us develop our node, consider connecting to us using the Lightning Network:

 In addition to helping us out, you can also use the channel to pay for any of our services in the future.